 6. Can I join by myself?

-No. Even though we need the help of every single kid to beat the plastic issue, this challenge calls for teamwork.
-So, to take part, put a group together first.
+Yes!
+We need the help of every single kid to beat the plastic issue.

 7. Why do I need permission from my parents/carer's to join?

 In short: it’s the law.
 But if you need more information on this and other rules that apply to this challenge, read the Terms & Conditions.

 8. How can my teacher sign up our class for this challenge?

 Entering this competition is only a few clicks away!
 Just ask your teacher to go to this page.